mauritssilvis/challenges/java/basic-java-project-intellij/README.md

-# Setting up a basic Java project using IntelliJ IDEA
+# Setting up a Java project using IntelliJ IDEA

-> A basic Java project set up using IntelliJ IDEA
+> A Java project set up using IntelliJ IDEA

 ## Introduction

-With this part of the [Challenges](https://github.com/mauritssilvis/challenges) > [Java](https://github.com/mauritssilvis/challenges/tree/main/java) project, I provide the code and settings for a basic Java project set up using IntelliJ IDEA.
+With this part of the [Challenges](https://github.com/mauritssilvis/challenges) > [Java](https://github.com/mauritssilvis/challenges/tree/main/java) project, I provide the code and settings for a Java project set up using IntelliJ IDEA.

 Below, I give [background information](#1-background) on the project's [code](#11-java) and [IntelliJ IDEA's configuration](#12-intellij-idea).